 The Patuxent Research Refuge is the nation's only National Wildlife Refuge established to support wildlife research.
 Tour portions of 12,000 acres along the upper Patuxent River, and a visitor center on regional and national wildlife.

-Situated at the northern end of the St. Mary's River watershed, the park shows a wide range of habitats, from wooded acres and fields to swamps and small streams.
-Activities include fishing, boating, hunting and more.
+Situated at the northern end of the St. Mary's River watershed, St. Mary's River State Park shows a wide range of habitats, from wooded acres and fields to swamps and small streams.

 The 262-acre park is the site of Pemberton Hall plantation and Pemberton Hall, a restored 1741 plantation home.
 The park includes many of the original plantation grounds and sites of slave quarters, along with natural areas.